-The basis of obtaining the Class 1B License for the Best Theratronics facility was to manufacture and test cyclotrons for the medical and research industries.
-In 2019, Best Theratronics operated within the limits outlined in the Class 1B license.
+The basis of obtaining the Class 1B License for the Best Theratronics facility was to manufacture and test Class II prescribed equipment and cyclotrons for the medical and research industries.
+In 2020, Best Theratronics operated within the limits outlined in the Class 1B license.